LOCATION: 101 COLUMBUS STREET, AUBURN, NEW YORK 13021

 Ability to add, subtract, multiply and divide in all units of measure, using whole numbers, common fractions, and decimals.
-Ability to calculate figures and amounts such as interest, proportions, percentages, area circumference and volume.
+Ability to calculate figures and amounts such as proportions, percentages, area circumference and volume.
 Ability to apply concepts of basic algebra and geometry.
-Ability to interpret graphs and blue prints.
+Ability to interpret bar graphs.

 The work environment characteristics described here are representative of those that may be encountered while performing the essential functions of this position.

 The employee is subject to noise sufficient to cause the employee to shout in order to be heard above the ambient noise level.

 The employee is subject to hazards: Includes a variety of physical conditions, such proximity to moving mechanical parts, electric current, working on scaffolding and high places, exposure to high heat or exposure to chemicals.

 The employee is subject to one or more of the following atmospheric conditions that affect the respiratory system or the skin: Fumes, odors, dusts, mists, gases or poor ventilation.

 The employee is subject to oils: There is air and/or skin exposure to oils and other cutting fluids.